Nemathullahkhan/Resume-Builder/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Additional Features
+1. Project form
+2. Achievements Form
+3. Hyperlinks which connects to github and linkedin
+4. Cgpa section in the education form
+5. Form suggestion in the country,jobtitle,summary etc